Bored reading the Word?

 I can just spout the scriptures out without thinking.
 Without thinking – therein lies the problem.

 That’s why I love to experiment with other translations.
-Two of my favorites are the New American Standard version or Eugene Peterson’s Message Bible.
-Theologians recommend these translates and interpretations Try it.
+Two of my favorites are the New American Standard Version or Eugene Peterson’s Message Bible.
+Theologians recommend these translations and interpretations Try it.

 Tip 2 when the Bible seems uninteresting: